AlexanderThaller/hstdb/README.md

 To stop the server you can run the following:

 ```
-histdb-rs stop
+hstdb stop
 ```

 Or send SIGTERM/SIGINT (Ctrl+C) to stop the server.

-You can also use the systemd unit file in [`histdb-rs.service`](resources/histdb-rs.service) which you can copy to `"$HOME/.config/systemd` and enable/start with the following:
+You can also use the systemd unit file in [`hstdb.service`](resources/hstdb.service) which you can copy to `"$HOME/.config/systemd` and enable/start with the following:

 ```
 systemctl --user daemon-reload
-systemctl --user enable histdb-rs.service
+systemctl --user enable hstdb.service
-systemctl --user start histdb-rs.service
+systemctl --user start hstdb.service
 ```

-After that you can add the following to your `.zshrc` to enable histdb-rs for you shell.
+After that you can add the following to your `.zshrc` to enable hstdb for you shell.

 ```
-eval "$(histdb-rs init)"
+eval "$(hstdb init)"
 ```

-You can run that in your current shell to enable histdb-rs or restart your shell.
+You can run that in your current shell to enable hstdb or restart your shell.

 ## Usage